Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 provides ˘ave = 0.058, satisfying the criteria, Equation (1-14).

-Therefore, the Wilson equation is fitted to the xy data calculated using
+Therefore, the Wohl equation is fitted to the xy data obtained using the

-the van Laar equation.
-As shown in Figure 1-8, the agreements between
+van Laar equation.
+As shown in Figure 1-8, the agreements between experimental

-experimental xy and calculated xy using the Wilson equation are
+and calculated using the Wilson equation are satisfactory.
+Other activity

-alcohol-hydrocarbon binary systems.
-Equation (1-14) should be used to
+systems.
+Equation (1-14) should be used to alcohol-hydrocarbon mixtures,

 Figure 1-2.
 Non-azeotropic y1 vs. x1